Effective November 9, 2023

 With your consent.
 In some cases we may specifically ask for your consent to collect, use, or share your personal information, such as when required by law.

 To create anonymous data.
 We may create aggregated and other anonymous data from your personal information and other individuals whose personal information we collect.
 We make personal information into anonymous data by removing information that makes the data personally identifiable to you.
 We may use this anonymous data and share it with third parties for our lawful business purposes, including to analyze and improve the Services and promote our business.

 Service providers.
 We may share your personal information with third-party companies and individuals that provide services on our behalf or help us operate the Services (such as customer support, website troubleshooting, hosting, analytics, email delivery, marketing, and database management services).

-- Atlassian (to support collaboration/internal support from Gates Ventures and Velir) https://www.atlassian.com/legal/privacy-policy
+- Atlassian (to support collaboration/internal support such as tracking IT request tickets) https://www.atlassian.com/legal/privacy-policy

 - Velir (web developer) https://www.sitecore.com/trust/privacy-policy

 - Sendgrid (Email services) https://sendgrid.com/policies/privacy-2016/